Christian Bethancourt Player Props: Rays vs. Blue Jays

-On Saturday, Christian Bethancourt (on the back of going 2-for-4 with a home run and an RBI) and the Tampa Bay Rays play the Toronto Blue Jays, whose starting pitcher will be Yusei Kikuchi.
-First pitch is at 3:07 PM ET.
+After going 2-for-4 with a home run and an RBI in his most recent game, Christian Bethancourt and the Tampa Bay Rays face the Toronto Blue Jays (who will hand the ball to Alek Manoah) at 1:37 PM ET on Sunday.

-He had two hits (going 2-for-4 with a home run and an RBI) in his last game against the Blue Jays.
+In his last game, he notched a home run while going 2-for-4 against the Blue Jays.

 Christian Bethancourt Game Info & Props vs. the Blue Jays